-§ 1.61-12 Income from discharge of indebtedness.
+§1.61-12 Income from discharge of indebtedness.

-(c) Issuance and repurchase of debt instruments-(1) Issuance.
-An issuer does not realize gain or loss upon the issuance of a debt instrument (as defined in \S 1.1275-1(d)).

-(2) Repurchase-(i) In general.
+- (c) Issuance and repurchase of debt instruments-(1) Issuance.
+An issuer does not realize gain or loss upon the issuance of a debt instrument.
+For rules relating to an issuer's interest deduction for a debt instrument issued with bond issuance premium, see §1.163-13. - (2) Repurchase-(i) In general.
 An issuer does not realize gain or loss upon the repurchase of a debt instrument.
-For purposes of this paragraph (c)(2), the term repurchase includes the retirement of a debt instrument, the conversion of a debt instrument into stock of the issuer, and the exchange (including an exchange under section 1001) of a newly issued debt instrument for an existing debt instrument.

-(ii) Repurchase at a discount.
-An issuer realizes income from the discharge of indebtedness upon the repurchase of a debt instrument for an amount less than its adjusted issue price (as defined in 1.163-13(d)(5)).
+However, if a debt instrument provides for payments denominated in, or determined by reference to, a nonfunctional currency, an issuer may realize a currency gain or loss upon the repurchase of the instrument.
+See section 988 and the regulations thereunder.
+For purposes of this paragraph (c)(2), the term repurchase includes the retirement of a debt instrument, the conversion of a debt instrument into stock of the issuer, and the exchange (including an exchange under section 1001) of a newly issued debt instrument for an existing debt instrument. - (ii) Repurchase at a discount.
+An issuer realizes income from the discharge of indebtedness upon the repurchase of a debt instrument for an amount less than its adjusted issue price (within the meaning of §1.1275-1(b)).
 The amount of discharge of indebtedness income is equal to the excess of the adjusted issue price over the repurchase price.
-To determine the repurchase price of a debt instrument that is repurchased through the issuance of a new debt instrument, see section 108(e)(10).
-See § 1.108-2 for rules relating to the realization of discharge of indebtedness income upon the acquisition of a debt instrument by a person related to the issuer.

-(iii) Repurchase at a premium.
-An issuer may be entitled to a repurchase premium deduction upon the repurchase of a debt instrument for an amount greater than its adjusted issue price (as defined in § 1.163-13(d)(5)).
-See § 1.163-7(c) for the treatment of repurchase premium.
+See section 108 and the regulations thereunder for additional rules relating to income from discharge of indebtedness.
+For example, to determine the repurchase price of a debt instrument that is repurchased through the issuance of a new debt instrument, see section 108(e)(10). - (iii) Repurchase at a premium.
+An issuer may be entitled to a repurchase premium deduction upon the repurchase of a debt instrument for an amount greater than its adjusted issue price (within the meaning of §1.1275-1(b)).
+See §1.163-7(c) for the treatment of repurchase premium. - (iv) Effective date.
+This paragraph (c)(2) applies to debt instruments repurchased on or after March 2, 1998.

-(3) Bond issuance premium.
-For rules relating to an issuer's interest deduction for a debt instrument issued with bond issuance premium, see § 1.163-13.

-(4) Effective date.
-This paragraph (c) applies to debt instruments issued on or after the date that is 60 days after the date final regulations are published in the Federal Register.

 Par.
-3. Section 1.163-7 is amended by revising the first sentence of paragraph (c) to read as follows:

-§ 1.163-7 Deduction for OID on certain debt instruments.

-(c) Deduction upon repurchase.
-Except to the extent disallowed by any other section of the Internal Revenue Code (e.g., section 249) or this paragraph (c), if a debt instrument is repurchased by the issuer for a price in excess of its adjusted issue price (as defined in § 1.163-13(d)(5)), the excess (repurchase premium) is deductible as interest for the taxable year in which the repurchase occurs.

-Par.
-4. Section 1.163-13 is added to read as follows:
+3. Section 1.163-13 is added to read as follows:

-§ 1.163-13 Treatment of bond issuance premium.
+§1.163-13 Treatment of bond issuance premium.